BruceHoudini/PixelGraphicConverter/README.md

 Updates:

 -Added Floyd-Steinberg dithering for color-palette reduction. <br>
--Added alternate color palettes and color replacement options (64 color NES model and 15bit SNES model).
+-Added alternate color palettes and color replacement options (64 color NES model and 15bit SNES model).<br>
--Added different pixel replacement, resizing, and image generation options independent of ascii image generation.
+-Added different pixel replacement, resizing, and image generation options independent of ascii image generation.<br>
--Added variable background colors for ascii gif generation along with transparency option.
+-Added variable background colors for ascii gif generation along with transparency option.<br>
--Removed necessity for intermediate file creation, only input file and output destination required.
+-Removed necessity for intermediate file creation, only input file and output destination required.<br>
--Added in program ability to expand gifs into frames and then recombine modified frames into sigular gif.
+-Added in program ability to expand gifs into frames and then recombine modified frames into sigular gif.<br>
--Program no longer converts gifs into text files.
+-Program no longer converts gifs into text files.<br>
--Program no longer converts gifs into text files into gifs.
+-Program no longer converts gifs into text files into gifs.<br>